 Improper Storage

-Leaving products on the counter or table between uses will increase the likelihood that a child will get into it.
+Leaving products on the counter or table between uses increases the chance that a child will get into it.

 Lack of Supervision